Humankind review: a heavyweight alternative to Civilization

 But honestly, I still need to play way more of Humankind to know for sure whether it’s a classic.
 I’m still at a stage where every session is revealing a whole new seam of potential play experiences to me, and since 4X playthroughs are such glacial things, it’s a pile of thinkbiscuits that will take me a very long time indeed to eat.
 It’s easy to become infatuated with a game when you’re still exploring what it can do.
 But the real test will be whether I’m still playing it months after that process is done, and the illusion of infinite possibility is dispelled.
 On that front, I really don’t know what to expect.

-Last time I previewed Humankind, I talked about how the game’s mix-n-match civilisation-building system left it open to the emergence of bonus combos too powerful not to be used, seriously throttling the effective breadth pathways through the ages.
+Last time I previewed Humankind, I talked about how the game’s mix-n-match civilisation-building system left it open to the emergence of bonus combos too powerful not to be used, seriously throttling the effective breadth of pathways through the ages.
 Having played a few more games, my outlook is brighter on that front.
 It feels like bonuses are offset in such subtle ways that you can’t see them being balanced out, leading you to feel like you’re a genius exploiting loopholes in the rules.

 In a recent game I played, picking the Zhou in the Ancient slot and spamming confucian schools next to mountains led to my research rate multiplying by a cool 10,000% in the space of a few turns.
 It seemed abjectly silly.
 This meant, however, that I researched every technology available in a flash, leaving me with the option of either rushing an era advance before the optimum point, or continuing on through the ancient era with a load of expensive research districts doing absolutely nothing.
 Moderation, it turned out, would have served me a lot better than min-maxing.